- TAX INFO

 Common Mistakes Which Delay Refunds

 Incorrect Name.
-Your refund check will be issued in the name(s) appearing on your return.
-If your name is illegible or misspelled, your refund check may be issued in the wrong name.
+Your refund debit card or check will be issued in the name(s) appearing on your return.
+If your name is illegible or misspelled, your refund debit card or check may be issued in the wrong name.

 Incorrect Address.
-Last year the U.S. Postal Service was unable to deliver thousands of refund checks due to incorrect addresses, or because the taxpayer moved and failed to leave a forwarding address.
+Last year the U.S. Postal Service was unable to deliver thousands of refund debit cards or checks due to incorrect addresses, or because the taxpayer moved and failed to leave a forwarding address.

 Incorrect Social Security Number.
 Last year approximately 80,000 returns were received with missing or incorrect social security numbers.
 Your social security number is very important; it is used for identification of your file.
 Please compare the number on your return with the number on your social security card.